flaviu-gostin/statistics_ga_paper/README.md

 ## To repeat the calculation:

+I only tested this project under GNU/Linux with Python3.5.2 It will most probably not work with Python2

+- open a terminal
+- `cd Desktop` or choose another directory where you want this project
+- `git clone https://github.com/cracrai/statistics_ga_paper.git`.
+This will
+create a new directory named *statistics_ga_paper/*
+- `cd statistics_ga_paper`
+- `virtualenv --python=python3 venv` to create a virtual environment
+- `source venv/bin/activate` to activate the virtual environment
+- `pip install -r requirements.txt` to install required libraries
-The Makefile contains a recipe to perform the calculation and plot scatter plots for exploratory data analysis:
+- `make analysis` to perform the calculations and generate scatter plots for exploratory data analysis.

-- `make analysis`
+If you encounter any problems, please create an "issue".
+See the tab "Issues" above.